-A very popular, evergreen, flowering, and highly fragrant climber, especially in Southern Europe!
+A very loved, evergreen, flowering, and highly fragrant climber, especially in Southern Europe!
 In Central Europe better suited as a container plant, as it is winter-hardy only in very mild locations.
 Perennial and therefore very interesting for facade greening: forms blankets of green with star-shaped white flowers and can cover entire house walls.

 Plant in a sunny, preferably wind-protected location.
-When planting at walls, choose east and west walls; avoid hot south walls.
+When planting on walls, choose east and west walls rather than south-facing walls too exposed too the sun.
 Well-drained garden soil, if possible enriched with compost and sand.
-Low to medium water needs; doesn't tolerate waterlogging in the soil!
+Low to medium water needs; doesn't tolerate wet feet (waterlogging)!
 Fertilisation beneficial.
-In very mild areas with less than -10°C frost, planting as a perennial is possible, but then with thick winter protection in the planting bed.
+In mild climates and temps above -10°C year round, it can even be perennial without overwintering, but then it needs thick winter protection in the planting bed.
 In Leipzig, our star jasmine survived the mild winter of 2019/2020 well in an outdoor pot and was then planted out.
 However, only a few shoots covered in snow survived the harsh winter of 2020/2021.
-In cooler regions, therefore, sutiable only as a container plant and, as needed, overwinter in a room that is by all means light (to support flower budding) at about 10° C.
+In colder climates then only suitable as a potted plant to be overwintered indoors in a lit room (to support flower budding) at about 10° C.